 No information on when deconstruction of the Jin Ding Hotel and Casino was made by the SPA, leaving environmentalists speculating as to whether this was simply an exercise in calming troubled water and if the casino would be back up and running in a few months time.
 AEC News Today was unable to contact Mr Kheng due to the weekend.

-Update: This story was last updated at 0830 local time to include information that the casino had been shuttered.
+Update: This story was last updated at 0830 local time on May 24, 2019 to include information that the casino had been shuttered.

 Feature video Mother Nature Cambodia